 Vocational Rehabilitation (Chapter 31): To be eligible for this benefit a veteran must have a service connected disability rating of at least 10% or a memorandum rating of 20%.
 This benefit will pay the full cost of tuition, fees and books to the school and a monthly living stipend will be paid directly to the veteran.
 If the veteran is eligible for the post 9/11 GI Bill, they may elect to receive the BAH payment for that benefit in lieu of the living stipend.
 Discuss this with your vocational rehabilitation counselor.

-Yellow Ribbon Program: The Yellow Ribbon agreement provides opportunities for Veterans and their dependents to study programs at institutions whose tuition and fees exceed the standard payable rates.
+Yellow Ribbon Program: The Yellow Ribbon agreement provides opportunities for veterans and their dependents to study programs at institutions whose tuition and fees exceed the standard payable rates.
 Institutions that voluntarily enter into a Yellow Ribbon Agreement with the VA choose the amount of tuition and fees that will be contributed, and the VA will match the same.
 Specifically, the agreement states that students receiving the Post-9/11 GI Bill at the 100% payment rate will have 100% of their tuition covered by the VA.
 Students who attend private institutions in Michigan without the Yellow Ribbon program are capped at $19,198.31 annually.
 However, with the Yellow Ribbon Program, Spring Arbor University agrees to pay up to 50% of tuition and fees that exceed $19,198.31 and the VA matches the same – which gives our eligible students no annual tuition limit.
-For more detailed information, click here.
+Learn more about the Yellow Ribbon Program.

 If you are in the Michigan National Guard, you are eligible for a 30% discount off of tuition.* This discount replaces any existing financial aid that a student may receive.